 Acts with integrity, in line with the values and ethical standards of the Police Service.
 Takes ownership for resolving problems, demonstrating courage and resilience in dealing with difficult and potentially volatile situations.
 Acts on own initiative to address issues, showing a strong work ethic and demonstrating extra effort when required.
-Upholds professional standards, acting honestly and ethically, and challenges unprofessional conduct or discriminatory behaviour.
-Asks for and acts on feedback, learning from experience and developing own professional skills and knowledge.
+Upholds professional standards, acting as a role model to others and challenging unprofessional conduct or discriminatory behaviour.
+Asks for and acts on feedback, learning from experience and continuing to develop own professional skills and knowledge.
 Remains calm and professional under pressure, defusing conflict and being prepared to step forward and take control when required.